szepeviktor/translate-wordpress/readme.txt

 = Is Weglot Translate free? =
 Weglot Translate is a freemium plugin: it is free for small websites (under 2000 words) with one translation language.
 If you need more, you can upgrade.
 Details of our pricing can be found [here](https://weglot.com/pricing)

-In any case, you can try Weglot free for 10 days.
+In any case, you can try Weglot Translate free for 10 days.
 = Edit my translations =
 With Weglot Translate, you can modify translations in "Translations" in your Weglot [account here](https://dashboard.weglot.com/translations/).
 If you change a translation, it's automatically saved and displayed on your website.
 = The translations I edited are not displayed on my website. =